What is unfair dismissal?

 (g) Employed under a fixed-term/specified-purpose contract – this contract will be in writing, signed by you and your employer, and will state the Unfair Dismissal Acts do not apply if you are only dismissed because the fixed-term contract has ended

 (h) An employee who works outside the State (unless, while the contract is in force, you are resident or domiciled in the State or are domiciled in the State and your employer is resident in the State)

 (i) A statutory apprentice who is dismissed within 6 months after beginning your apprenticeship, or within one month of completing the apprenticeship

 (j) An employee on probation or undergoing training for up to a year at the beginning of employment, where the duration of your probation or training is specified in the written contract of employment

 (k) An employee who is dismissed while training to qualify or register as a nurse or other specified para-medical employment

-If point (b), (e), (i), (j) or (k) applies to you, you may still claim for unfair dismissal where the dismissal results from:
+If points (b), (e), (i), (j) or (k) apply to you, you can still claim for unfair dismissal if the dismissal results from: